prebid/prebid.github.io/prebid-server/developers/add-new-bidder-go.md

 ## Contribute

-Whew!
-You're almost done.
 Thank you for taking the time to develop a Prebid Server bid adapter.
 When you're ready, [contribute](https://github.com/prebid/prebid-server/blob/master/docs/developers/contributing.md) your new bid adapter by opening a PR to the [PBS-Go GitHub repository](https://github.com/prebid/prebid-server) with the name "New Adapter: {Bidder}".

 {: .alert.alert-warning :}
 You don't need to ask permission or open a GitHub issue before submitting an adapter.